lgvo/js-args-names/README.md

 # Function Arguments Names

-Function to get Arguments Names based on AngularJS annotate.
+Get the names of a function arguments (based on AngularJS annotate).

 ## Installation